inveniosoftware/docs-invenio-rdm/docs/customize/authentication.md

 #### Multiple SAML authentication providers

-You might have the need to integrate multiple SAML authentication providers at the same time, to allow users to login with one or the other.
+You might have the need to integrate multiple SAML authentication providers at the same time, to allow users to log in with one or the other.
 You can define multiple SAML apps in your `invenio.cfg`: